 - (d) The salary adjustments described in this Article will be applied to the faculty member's base salary as determined by this Article at the time that a Full Professor or Senior Lecturer reaches five (5), ten (10), fifteen (15), or twenty (20) years of continuous service.
 Time-in-Service adjustments will occur prior to salary adjustments described in this Article. - (e) Past and current time-in-service compensation will be added to the market-based salary adjustment prior to the general salary adjustments described in Section 8.3 below. - 8.3 General Salary Adjustments.
-Except as provided in Section 8.3.4 and 8.2.5 below, the salary increases in this Section will be provided to all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty.
-General salary increases will be calculated and provided based on and in addition to the market-based salary adjustments described in Section 8.1 above. - 8.3.1 Effective September 1, 2019, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.3.2 Effective September 1, 2020, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.3.3 Effective September 1, 2021, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.3.4 Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred ten percent (110%) but not more than one hundred fifteen percent (115%) of the market average for their discipline (as defined in Section 8.1) will receive one-half (0.5) of the above general salary increases (one percent (1%) per year) described in this Section. - 8.3.5 Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred fifteen percent (115%) of market average for their discipline are not eligible for general salary increases. - 8.4 Salary Placement for Newly Hired Faculty.
-Faculty hired into tenured, tenure-track, or lecturer positions during the term of the Agreement will be placed at or above the 2018-2019 CUPA market average for their rank and discipline, and will receive the general salary adjustments described in Section 8.3 beginning the year after their hire.
+Except as provided in Section 8.3.4 and 8.3.5 below, the salary increases in this Section will be provided to all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty.
+General salary increases will be calculated and provided based on and in addition to the market-based salary adjustments described in Section 8.1 above. - 8.3.1 Effective September 1, 2022, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a four and one quarter percent (4.25%) increase in their base salary. - 8.3.2 Effective September 1, 2023, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a three percent (3.00%) increase in their base salary. - 8.3.3 Effective September 1 2024, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a three percent (3.00%) increase in their base salary. - 8.3.4 Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred ten percent (110%) but not more than one hundred fifteen percent (115%) of the market average for their discipline (as defined in Section 8.1) will receive one-half (0.5) of the above general salary increases described in this Section; two point one three percent (2.13%) effective September 1, 2022; one and a half percent (1.5%) for 2023, and one and a half (1.5%) for 2024. - 8.3.5 Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred fifteen percent (115%) of market average for their discipline are not eligible for general salary increases. - 8.4 Salary Placement for Newly Hired Faculty.
+Faculty hired into tenured, tenure-track, or lecturer positions during the term of the Agreement will be placed at or above the market average for their rank and discipline, and will receive the general salary adjustments described in Section 8.3 beginning the year after their hire.